 Property Taxes

-The value of your property as assessed by the BC Assessment Authority, is multiplied by the tax rates set out by each of the taxing jurisdictions to determine your property taxes.
-Questions related to your property assessment should be referred to the BC Assessment Authority office at 900-5800 Turner Rd, Nanaimo, V9T 6J4 or 1 866 825-8322.
+The value of your property as assessed by the BC Assessment Authority, is multiplied by the tax rates set by each of the taxing jurisdictions to determine your property taxes.
+Questions related to your property assessment should be referred to BC Assessment Authority office at 900-5800 Turner Rd, Nanaimo, V9T 6J4 or 1 866 825-8322.

 PROPERTY TAXES 2026